CoffeeladyCZ/blog-frontend/README.md

 - Improvements to the editing window.
 - Add pagination to My article table.
 - It would be good to create more unit tests.
-- Display all texts using the i18next library.
+- Display all texts using the i18next library and switch to another languages. - **is ready in branch `development`.**

 All planned issues are submitted on github.